 At the heart of the initiative is what’s known as translational medical research.
 That’s the area between basic research and drugs and other therapies delivered to patients.

 “That’s translational research.
 There’s a gap here,” James said.

 Translational medicine can mean looking at genes and tailoring treatment to the individual.
 Dr. Michael Artman, pediatrician-in-chief at Children’s Mercy, gave an example.
 Last year at Children’s Mercy, a young boy had inflammatory bowel disease, which in some cases is fatal.

-Page 2 of 2 - “And this child was not responding to traditional therapies. … It was clear he was not going to survive,” he said.
+“And this child was not responding to traditional therapies. … It was clear he was not going to survive,” he said.

 Doctors turned to the hospital’s genome center and began tossing around ideas.
 What if we sequenced his genome, they wondered?
 There have been huge advances in that.
 The first one took 10 years.
 Now it can be done in a couple of days for $3,000 to $5,000.